 Rates for currency exchange and transactions in foreign currencies.

-E.g., Copy of a statement, balance transfers, cash advances, penalties for going over your credit limit, etc.
+E.g., Balance transfers, cash advances, penalties for going over your credit limit, etc.

 The Contract with the Credit Card Company

-The contract must be written and include the following information:
+The contract must be written and include information, such as:

 - your name and address